NICARAGUA IS IN A STATE OF REVOLUTION

 In spite of the protesters demands, the government has refused to end the repressive violence and engage in a meaningful national dialogue.
 The resulting public outrage has turned what began as peaceful protests into an armed national resistance to oust the Sandinista regime of Daniel Ortega and begin a true national dialogue.

 As for now, the future is uncertain, but the Nicaraguan people are organizing to defend themselves, treat their wounded, and forge ahead on a path towards peace and justice.

-All funds raised will go to support our field reporters in Nicaragua and medical supplies for clinics treating the wounded.
+All funds raised will go to support media coverage in Nicaragua and medical supplies for treating the wounded.

 SPREAD THE WORD!